dievardump/postcss-watch-docker/README.md

 ## Inside docker

-Now if you set the commands in the docker-compose.yml (command that is executed at the start of the container)
+You can set the command inside the docker-compose.yml (command that is executed at the start of the container) and then run:

+`docker-compose up -d`

+2 behaviors depending on the command you set:

 `npm run build` : builds `public/global.css`